hotwax/oms-documentation/user-manuals/jobWorkflows/orders.md

 ---

-## Approve Sales Order
+### Approve Sales Order

 - **Job ID:** JOB_APR_SALES_ORD
 - **Job Name:** Approve Sales Order

-### Description
+#### Description

 The Approve Sales Order job is designed to facilitate the approval of sales orders within the system.
-This ensures that sales orders are processed and approved in a timely manner.
+This ensures that sales orders are processed and approved promptly.

-### Recommended frequency
+#### Recommended frequency

 The job is configured to run at a frequency that aligns with the business needs for timely approval of sales orders.

-### Troubleshooting Use Case
+#### Troubleshooting Use Case

 **Issue 1:** Sales orders are not being approved as expected.